Essential Questions to Ask Before, During, and After Receiving an RFP

 Vendors need to know if they are working on a standalone solution, or if your company plans on working the solution into existing software or other existing programs or protocols.
 Take time to outline what systems, if any, the solution will work with and how they will play together.
 It's also a good idea to provide full details on existing systems, such as how they get maintained and updated.

 Figuring out your company's budget for the project means more than examining how much money you have to spend.
-It also means researching market rates and finding out what similar companies have paid for similar projects.
+It also means researching market rates and determining what companies have paid for similar projects.
 You can also contact vendors to find out what they typically charge for projects similar to yours.
+Budget research can help your company determine how much it should spend on the project and vendor services to achieve the desired result.

 You want to give vendors a due date for the proposal and any other material submissions.
 You also want to give vendors a "know-by" date, or a date by which you expect to make your decision.

 It's also a good idea to include a timeline for the project itself.
 For example, when do you expect the project to go live, and when would you like to receive certain parts or components of the project?
-Giving vendors an idea of what you expect during the implementation of the project will allow them to confirm they have the bandwidth and ability to work with you.
+Giving vendors an idea of what you expect during the project implementation will allow them to confirm they have the bandwidth and ability to work with you.

-Vendors are likely to have questions about the RFP, and it's important for your company to designate who is in charge of responding to any questions that come up.
-It's a good idea to choose a person who has expertise on the subject to serve as the point of contact.
+Vendors are likely to have questions about the RFP, and it's important for your company to designate who is responsible for responding to any questions that come up.
+It's a good idea to choose someone with expertise on the subject to serve as the point of contact.
 It's also smart to tap into anyone on your team who could provide additional information and expert advice as needed.
 Be sure your point person knows whom they can turn to for answers to specific questions that might come up during the RFP process.

 Getting your stakeholders involved is especially critical when they will be selecting vendors.
 Identify not only who will be affected by the purchasing decision but also who will bring the most value to the RFP process.
 Let those people know that being involved is an opportunity for them to make sure their needs are understood, not an obligation that will take up a lot of their time.